merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 * [doi:10.6084/m9.figshare.22776701](https://doi.org/10.6084/m9.figshare.22776701): Datapack for this reproducible workflow.
 * [doi:_Link coming soon!_](FIXME ADD LINK): Contigs databases for our assemblies of 408 deeply-sequenced gut metagenomes.
 * [doi:10.5281/zenodo.7883421](https://doi.org/10.5281/zenodo.7883421): Contigs databases for 338 GTDB genomes.
-* [doi:10.5281/zenodo.7897987](https://doi.org/10.5281/zenodo.7897987): Contigs databases for our assemblies of the gut metagenomes from [Palleja et al. 2018](https://doi.org/10.1038/s41564-018-0257-9)].
+* [doi:10.5281/zenodo.7897987](https://doi.org/10.5281/zenodo.7897987): Contigs databases for our assemblies of the gut metagenomes from [Palleja et al. 2018](https://doi.org/10.1038/s41564-018-0257-9).

 </div>

 {:.notice}
-If you have any questions, notice an issue, and/or are unable to find an important piece of information here, please feel free to leave a comment down below, send an e-mail to [us]({{ site.url }}/people/), or get in touch with us through Discord:
+If you have any questions, notice an issue, and/or are unable to find an important piece of information here, please feel free to leave a comment down below, send an e-mail to [us](/people/), or get in touch with us through Discord:

 {% include _join-anvio-discord.html %}